CodeByCalvin/CodeByCalvin/README.md

 🌍 I'm based in Sheffield, UK </br>
 💡 I am currently working on a music and soundboarding app for Dungeons and Dragons games!</br>
-🧠 I build things using React, Typescript, Tailwind, Python, Node.js</br>
+🧠 I build things using React, Typescript, Tailwind, Python and Node.js</br>
 📖  I am currently learning Neovim & algorithims</br>
 🤝  I want to collaborate and work on interesting projects that provide value to people's lives through productivity and accessability</br>
 ⚡   I'm passionate about fitness & strength training, podcasts, photography, videography, video games and Dungeons & Dragons</br>